How Intakes Work

 Select one or more knowledge feature types to automatically assign to every document uploaded through this intake.
 This lets you pre-classify documents at ingestion time — for example, tagging all documents from a specific intake as belonging to a particular vendor or document category.Processing Metadata

 The Processing Metadata section lets you define key-value pairs that are attached to every document uploaded through this intake.
-These metadata values are available to downstream processing modules and assistants.
+These metadata values are available to downstream Activity steps and processing modules.
 Metadata is merged in this order (later values override earlier ones):- Intake-level metadata (configured here)

 - Metadata extracted from the document file